petervdpas/goop2/internal/rendezvous/docs/07-groups.md

 ## Joining a group

-Members join by opening a stream to the host on the `/goop/group/1.0.0` protocol.
+Members join by sending a join message to the host over the MQ bus.
 The join flow is:

-1. Member sends `{"type":"join","group":"<group-id>"}`.
+1. Member sends a `join` message via MQ to the host (`group:{groupID}:join`).
 2. Host validates and adds the member.
 3. Host sends a `welcome` message with the current member list and state.
 4. Host broadcasts an updated `members` list to all other members.